 With which central banks does the ECB have currency swap agreements?

 In 2011 the ECB, along with the Bank of England, the Bank of Canada, the Bank of Japan, the Federal Reserve and the Swiss National Bank, set up a network of swap lines enabling the participating central banks to obtain currency from each other.
-As of December 2015, the swap lines have only been used to lend US dollars and Swiss francs to euro area banks.
+As of April 2020, these swap lines have been used to lend US dollars and Swiss francs to euro area banks as well as euros to UK banks.

-More recently, in 2013 the ECB established a currency swap agreement with China, reflecting the country’s growing systemic importance and the rapid growth of trade and investment between the euro area and China.
+In 2013 the ECB established a currency swap agreement with China, reflecting the country’s growing systemic importance and the rapid growth of trade and investment between China and the euro area.
 For the Eurosystem, the agreement serves as a liquidity backstop to reassure euro area banks that Chinese renminbi will continue to be available even if the market becomes impaired.

 How do the swap lines work?